-Starting a new class – Part Two: Learning About Each Other
+Start a new class with confidence – Part Two: Learning About Each Other

 |Age Group:||All Ages|

 During the first week of classes, everyone is a stranger.
 You don’t know your students, they don’t know you, and most of them don’t know each other.
 To make the class gel as quickly as possible, you need icebreakers.
 In Part One of this series of articles, I showed you some easy ways to learn student names.
 Now I’m going to present a few icebreakers to help everyone learn about each other.

 A few important pointers to start a new class:

 - Try to give everyone a chance to share a little information about themselves.